 In celebration of the upcoming poultry-themed Chinese New Year, you may have seen many rooster decorations dotted around public areas.

-From works of art to shopping mall accoutrement to manipulation of weather, here are some of the best the Middle Kingdom have to offer.
+From works of art to shopping mall accoutrement to manipulation of weather, here are some of the best the Middle Kingdom has to offer.

 Famous for its beachside resorts and vacation-centric economy, Hainan was given a rating of 70 in terms of how difficult it is to purchase a train ticket to get there.
 In contrast, Zhejiang province travelers found their tickets the easiest to come buy with only a difficulty rating of 6.

 In addition to being a retreat from the harsh northern cold, analysts has pointed to the lack of train service and potential duration of journeys to and from Hainan as reasons for the scarcity in tickets.